ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 information about monitored logs in order to be able to detect a partitioning attack (as described above).

-Gossiping about log behavior helps address the problem of detecting malicious or compromised logs with respect to a partitioning attack.
+Gossiping about log behaviour helps address the problem of detecting malicious or compromised logs with respect to a partitioning attack.
 We want some side of the partitioned tree, and ideally both sides, to see the other side.